-Following the Great East Japan Earthquake, Japan's electric power utilities have been compelled to suspend operations at their nuclear power plants.
-Accordingly, the stable supply of electricity has become an important issue from the standpoint of maintaining or strengthening Japan's economic and industrial competitiveness.
+Following the Great East Japan Earthquake, the stable supply of electricity has become an important issue from the standpoint of maintaining or strengthening Japan's economic and industrial competitiveness.
 The need to secure alternate forms of fuel has caused electric utilities' costs to increase and required them to introduce new safety measures, both of which were expected to deteriorate their balance of revenues and expenses.
 Because of the difficulty the utilities would have in issuing corporate bonds, DBJ responded quickly in collaboration with private financial institutions to secure the funding needed to ensure a stable supply of electricity.